ethereum/go-ethereum/docs/_getting-started/index.md

 **→ Send ETH to account**

-Send 0.01 ETH from the account that you added ETH to with the Görli faucet, to the second account you created.
+Send 0.01 ETH from the account you added the free eth to the second account you created.

 **Syntax:**